markburns/sx/builds/msvc/README.md

 I have packaged most of the necessary packages [here](http://www.nuget.org/profiles/evoskuil/) (you won't need all of these).
 You will also need various [Boost packages](http://sergey-shandar.blogspot.com/2013/08/boost-on-nugetorg.html), also available via NuGet.

 It's easy to identify the necessary packages, just inspect the project's `packages.config` file.

+There are also dependencies on [libbitcoin](https://github.com/libbitcoin/libbitcoin), [libwallet](https://github.com/libbitcoin/libwallet) and [obelisk](https://github.com/libbitcoin/obelisk).
+These are not yet packaged on NuGet.
+You will need to git these and build them each in sibling repo directories this this repo (by default).

+Note that the dynamic builds are available but are not yet functional.
+The develop branch is more current and it contains a build script for all non-dynamic build variants.
+Note that if you use the develop branch you must use it for the libbitcoin repositories as well.